Suicide of Tyler Clementi: Background

 Tyler Clementi was born on December 19, 1991, in Ridgewood, New Jersey.
-A graduate of Ridgewood High School, he was a violinist; he played with the Ridgewood Symphony Orchestra and participated in the Bergen Youth Orchestra as concertmaster.
+A graduate of Ridgewood High School, Clementi was a violinist; he played with the Ridgewood Symphony Orchestra and participated in the Bergen Youth Orchestra as concertmaster.

 A few days before leaving home to attend college at Rutgers, Clementi told his parents that he was gay.
 While his father supported him, Clementi said in an instant message to a friend that his mother had "basically completely rejected" him.
 In later interviews, Clementi's mother explained that she had been "sad" and "quiet" as she processed the information and that she "felt a little betrayed" that he had not previously confided in her that he was gay.
 She later noted that she had not been ready as a parent to publicly acknowledge having a gay son, partly because her evangelical church had taught that homosexuality was a sin.
 After their conversation, she said that she and Tyler cried, hugged, and said they loved each other.
 Jane Clementi said that she and Tyler spent the rest of the week together and spoke frequently on the phone when he was at Rutgers.
 According to his mother, Tyler seemed "confident" and "comfortable" after coming out and told her of having visited New York City with new friends.

 Ravi and Wei met while students at West Windsor-Plainsboro High School North.
 Prior to arriving at Rutgers, Ravi tried to find information about his new roommate online.
 On Twitter, Ravi referred to having seen Clementi's communications on JustUsBoys, a pornographic website and message board for gay men, and tweeted "Found out my roommate is gay".
 Clementi also researched his roommate and read postings on Ravi's Twitter page.
 After Ravi and Clementi moved in together, they rarely interacted or spoke.
 Ravi's text messages to friends described Clementi as shy and awkward.
 Clementi's online conversations and text messages referred to his amusement at Ravi's construction of a private changing area, but Clementi said he appreciated the fact that Ravi left him alone and did not force an excessively social atmosphere.